tapdata/tapdata-docs/docs/prerequisites/mongodb-below34.md

    :::

-4. When the source database is a cluster, in order to improve data synchronization performance, Atlas-View Cloud will create a thread for each shard and read the data.
+4. When the source database is a cluster, in order to improve data synchronization performance, TapView Cloud will create a thread for each shard and read the data.
 Before configuring data synchronization/development tasks, you also need to perform the following operations.

-5. For sharded cluster architectures, to improve data synchronization performance, Atlas-View will create a thread for each shard to read data.
+5. For sharded cluster architectures, to improve data synchronization performance, TapView will create a thread for each shard to read data.
 Before configuring data synchronization/development tasks, you also need to perform the following operations:

    1. [Stop the Balancer](https://www.mongodb.com/docs/manual/reference/method/sh.stopBalancer/) to avoid data inconsistency caused by chunk migrations.
    2. [Clean up orphaned documents](https://www.mongodb.com/docs/manual/reference/command/cleanupOrphaned/) to avoid _id conflicts.